rshsm/Impact-of-Lifestyle-on-PCas-from-Knowledge-Graph-to-Chatbot/Welcome file.md

 # Set-up

+## Data Acquisition

+The PCaLiStDB which is standardized for PCa_LWAS is publicly available [here](http://www.sysbio.org.cn/pcalistdb/).
+In the PCaListDB database, there exists a total of 3024 lifestyles items comprising 394 protective items, 556 risk items, 45 uninfluential items, 52 ambivalent items, and 1977 items that lack adequate literature support.
+These items are summarized and classified into three SQL tables.

 ## Install nodejs
 Node.js is a run-time environment which includes everything you need to execute a program written in JavaScript.
 It’s used for running scripts on the server to render content before it is delivered to a web browser.